He4eT/cheap-glkote/README.md

 ```js
 sendFn('open door')
 ```
-You should respect input type setted by `onUpdateInputs`
+You should respect input type setted by `onUpdateInputs`.

 ### Output and lifecycle
 ```js